 If you are a man who has been sexually abused in childhood or sexually assaulted as an adult, know that you are not alone.
 We understand that there are some particular challenges men can face.
 Get info and support here, and check out Managing difficulties.

 We also understand that partners, family and friends of men who have been sexually abused or sexually assaulted can face some unique pressures and find it difficult to access support.
 You might find the relationship pages particularly useful.

 The International Men’s Health Week Symposium, Improving Responses to Men Sexually Abused in Childhood: Confronting the Complexity, presented by Living Well and Griffith University.
-Watch the introduction by Justice Peter McClellan, Chair of the Royal Commission.
+Read more and watch the videos of the presentations.